![]() |

 |

-![]() aka Durant's Plantation.
-Marion's Brigade under Col. Archibald McDonald with about 500 men were defeated by Loyalist Col. Benjamin Thompson (of Massachusetts) with about 500 men and a 3-pound cannon.
+![]() One source claims this event happened on February 23rd.
+Marion's Brigade under Col. Archibald McDonald with about 500 men were defeated by Loyalist Col. Benjamin Thompson (of Massachusetts) with about 700 men and a 3-pound cannon.
 Col. McDonald lost about forty men killed.
 Col. Thompson lost one dragoon wounded.
-Brig.
-Gen. Francis Marion was serving as a SC Senator at Jacksonborough at this point in time.
-Brig.
-Gen. Francis Marion and Col. Hezekiah Maham were elected to serve in the SC General Assembly meeting at Jacksonborough, so they had to turn over command of their troops while they took care of State business.
-British Col. Benjamin Thompson somehow learned that there was a breakdown in the communications between Col. Hezekiah Maham and Col. Peter Horry, and that Marion and Maham were in Jacksonborough.
+Brigadier General Francis Marion was serving as a SC Senator at Jacksonborough at this point in time.
+Brigadier General Francis Marion and Lt.
+Col. Hezekiah Maham were elected to serve in the SC General Assembly meeting at Jacksonborough, so they had to turn over command of their troops while they took care of State business.
+Marion turned over command of the entire brigade to Lt.
+Col. Peter Horry, and this really angered Lt.
+Col. Hezekiah Maham.
+He refused to take orders from Horry and he stayed away from the gathering legislature to get his new regiment in order.
+In mid-February, he turned over command of his regiment to Capt.
+John Carraway Smith.
+Soon, Lt.
+Col. Peter Horry became quite ill and he too was forced to turn over command of Marion's Brigade to Col. Archibald McDonald, and Horry went to his home on the other side of the Santee River.
+Col. Benjamin Thompson somehow learned that there was a breakdown in the communications between Lt.
+Col. Hezekiah Maham and Lt.
+Col. Peter Horry, and that Marion and Maham were in Jacksonborough.
 He used this opportunity to attack while the Patriots' guard was down.
 He assembled a cavalry force that consisted of all the mounted units within the entire Charlestown area.
-Col. Peter Horry was on the other side of the Santee River visiting his home and had left Col. Archibald McDonald in command while he was gone.
-On the morning of February 24th, Col. Thompson set out from Daniel's Island and rode towards Marion's camp.
-Col. Lemuel Benton had camped at Durant's Plantation with two regiments of "six months men" and were made up of "reformed Tories."
+On the morning of February 24th, Col. Benjamin Thompson set out from Daniel's Island and rode towards the location of Marion's Brigade.
+Col. Lemuel Benton camped at Durant's Plantation (?) with two regiments of "six months men" and were made up of "reformed Tories."
 These men had come in under Governor John Rutledge's recent amnesty proposal.
-Col. Horry's second, Maj.
-William Benison spotted the moving British forces and alerted Col. Lemuel Benton, who in turn proceeded to Col. Archibald McDonald's headquarters to relay the news.
+Lt.
+Col. Peter Horry's second, Major William Benison* spotted the moving British forces and alerted Col. Lemuel Benton, who in turn proceeded to Col. Archibald McDonald's headquarters to relay the news.
 Many of the officers there were eating dinner and simply did not believe that the British could be so bold.
-But, Col. Benton did believe the reports and rode to Durant's Plantation only to encounter the advance of Col. Thompson's British army.
-Maj.
-John Doyle did not wait for the rest to catch up and he charged at Wambaw Bridge.
-Maj.
-William Young wounded Col. Lemuel Benton as he was about to cut down Lt.
+But, Col. Benton did believe the reports and rode to Durant's Plantation (?) only to encounter the advance of Col. Thompson's British army.
+Provincial Major John Doyle did not wait for the rest to catch up and he charged at Wambaw Bridge.
+Major William Young wounded Col. Lemuel Benton as he was about to cut down Lt.
 Simon Jones, Col. Thompson's adjutant.
 Col. Benton's dragoons raced across the Wambaw Bridge.
 The weight of all the men and horses was too much for the old bridge, which broke and fell into the creek.
 Many of Col. Benton's men tried swimming across and a few drowned.
 Those who did not make it across hid in nearby thickets.
-Maj.
-John James charged the broken bridge with two pistols blazing and his horse leapt the 20-foot chasm and he rode on to safety.
-The remainder of the Patriots withdrew to Tidyman's Plantation. |
+Patriot Major John James charged the broken bridge with two pistols blazing and his horse leapt the 20-foot chasm and he rode on to safety.
+The remainder of the Patriots withdrew to Tidyman's Plantation.
+[Note - Durant's Plantation is most likely an error.
+Probably should be Douxsaint's Plantation.] |

 |||